samuel-webdeveloper/HNG-backend-stage1/README.md

 # 🧠 String Analyzer API

-A RESTful API built with **Express.js** and **SQLite** for analyzing, storing, and filtering strings based on computed properties such as length, palindrome status, word count, and more — with support for **natural language filtering**.
+A RESTful API built with;
+- **Express.js** and **SQLite** for analyzing, storing, and filtering strings based on computed properties such as length, palindrome status, word count, and more — with support for **natural language filtering**.

+---

+## 📌 Live API URL
+👉 hng-backend-stage1-production-ffa8.up.railway.app

 ---